GenericMappingTools/gmt/trunk/doc/rst/source/gmtconvert.rst

 gmtconvert
 **********

+.. only:: not man

     gmtconvert - Convert, Paste, and/or Extract columns from data tables

 Synopsis
 --------